Is $300k Coast FIRE?

 Healthcare at Your Savings Level

-With ${formattedSavings}+ saved, healthcare costs become a planning detail rather than a showstopper.
+With $300k+ saved, healthcare costs become a planning detail rather than a showstopper.
 You can afford $500-2,000/month in premiums if needed.

 ACA subsidies depend on income, not assets.
-If your Coast FIRE lifestyle generates under $62k/year (single) from investments, you may qualify for significant subsidies.
+If your Coast FIRE lifestyle generates under $62,600/year (single, 2026 cliff) from investments, you may qualify for significant subsidies.

 Consider "MAGI hacking": strategically realizing capital gains, Roth conversions, and dividend timing to keep your Modified Adjusted Gross Income in the ACA subsidy sweet spot.